QianruZhou333/LostSilence/README.md

 # LostSilence
-the v1.0 version of the application "Lost Silence"
+the v1.0 version of application "Lost Silence"